citp/privacy-policy-historical/t/th/the/thesecretofdeliberatecreation.com.md

-> *The following text is extracted and transformed from the thesecretofdeliberatecreation.com privacy policy that was archived on 2011-11-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123110639id_/http%3A//www.thesecretofdeliberatecreation.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thesecretofdeliberatecreation.com privacy policy that was archived on 2012-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503230025id_/http%3A//www.thesecretofdeliberatecreation.com/privacypolicy.html) for the most accurate reproduction.*

 # Privacy Policy

+### This Page has Opened in a Separate Page, the Page You Were on Should Still be Open.
+If it is not, just click the 'Back Button' on Your Browser to Return.

 **HOW WE PROTECT YOUR PRIVACY**